-FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS Collaborate to explore the feasibility to fund fair housing testing to better understand the prevalence and impact of "3x rent" eligibility policies in rental housing and the intersection of those policies and refusal to accept unearned income such as child support and disability payments.
-Part of Working Group workplan As part of Working Group work plan, expiore possible funding sources to determine feasibility of acquiring funds to achieve goal.
-Depending on results of feasibility study, develop a proposal to funders to fund testing in 3x rent policies that examine the potential of a disparate impact on persons with disabilities and families with children.
-HACA will participate as part of the Central Texas Regional Fair Housing Working Group : Increasingly limited neighborhoods in which to use Housing Choice Vouchers.
-Part of Working Group workplan As part of Working Group work plan, explore possible funding sources to determine feasibility of acquiring funds to achieve goal.
-Depending on results of feasibility study, develop a proposal to funders to establish a replicable marketing affirmative marketing program and guiding principles for developers of rental housing, leasing agents and property managers, homebuilders, and real estate agents.
-HACA will participale as part of the Central Texas Regional Fair Housing Working Group
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 4 Collaborate to explore the feasibility to fund fair housing testing to better understand the prevalence and impact of 73- end - eligibility policies in retain bousing and the intersection of those policies and retaual to accept unearmed income such as child support and disability payments.
+Part of Working Group workplan As part of Working Group work plan, explore possible funding sources to determine teasibility of acquiring funds to achieve goal.
+Depending on results of acability study, develop a proposal to funders to fund testing in 3x rent policies that examine the potential of a disparatile impact on persons with disabilities and families with children.
+HACA will participale as part of the Central Texas Regional Fair Housing Working Group 5 Explore the feasibility and funding options, through a public- private partnership with area marketing firms, to establish a replicable affinishes marketing program and guiding principles for developers of rental housing, leasing agents and property managers, homebuilders, and real estate agents.
+This may include a marketing strategy to address Not in My-Backyard Syndrome (NMMSYIsm) in the region.
+Require that these place bused in developments receiving public funds and/or development incentives.
+Increasingly limited neighborhoods in which to use Housing Choice Vouchers.
+Part of Working Group workplan As part of Working Group work plan, explore possible funding sources to determine feasibility of acquiring thick to achieve goal.
+Depending on results of taabihity study, develop a proposal to funders to establish a replicable materiting affmathe materiting program and guiding principies for developers of retain housing, leasing agents and properly managers, homebuilders, and real estate agents.
+HACA will participate as part of the Central Texas Regional Fair Housing Working Group